 Take your career to the next level

-A Master of Business Administration (M.B.A.) degree gives students the competitive edge to prepare for a wider range of career options, with more opportunity for advancement and greatly increased earning potential.
+A Master of Business Administration gives you the competitive edge to prepare for a wide range of career options with more opportunity for advancement and increased earning potential.

 Graduate program requirements

 Students entering the M.B.A. program with a non-business undergraduate degree must complete 18 hours of undergraduate business foundation courses, including:

 - FIN 333 — Introduction to Financial Management

 - MTH 220 — Introduction to Probability and Statistics

 One or more of these foundation course requirements may be waived if you completed the course with a “B” or better at an accredited college or university.

 All M.B.A. students are required to complete 30 hours of graduate-level business courses, including: